mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 the ground approaches to a starport.
-Firing in 3-round bursts, the AC-60H can deliver anti-armor rounds capable of penetrating light armored vehicles or fragmentation warheads for anti-personnel or anti- aerospace work.
+Firing in 3-round bursts, the AC-60H can deliver anti-armor rounds capable of penetrating light armored vehicles or fragmentation warheads for anti-personnel or anti-aerospace work.
 Ammunition feed is by way of a powered disintegrating-link belt, and the magazine can be opened to attach a new section of belt whenever the weapon is not firing.